Minister Faust: The Coyote Kings

-Azania's debut novel, The Coyote Kings, Book One: Space Age Bachelor Pad (2004), was a finalist for the Philip K. Dick award, The Locus Best First Novel Award, and The Compton-Cook Award.
+Azania's debut novel, The Coyote Kings, Book One: Space Age Bachelor Pad (2004), was a finalist for the Philip K. Dick Award, The Locus Best First Novel Award, and The Compton-Cook Award.
 The novel follows Sherem, an Ethiopian savant, and Hamza and Yehat through a story filled with action, pop culture and Africentric themes.

 From the Notebooks of Dr. Brain

 His second book, From the Notebooks of Dr. Brain (2007), was the winner of the Carl Brandon Society Kindred Award and the runner-up for the Philip K. Dick Prize.
 The story explores around six fictional super heroes in therapy and their revelations of the difficulties of being a celebrity.

 The Alchemists of Kush

 The Alchemists of Kush (2011) follows the paths of two Sudanese boys as they attempt to change the world.

 The Alchemists of Kush is a Science Fiction Afrofuturist novel written under Malcom Azania’s pen name: Minister Faust.
 This novel is broken up into four sections each containing its own collection of chapters.
-The chapters in this novel switch back and forth from “The Book of Then” and “The Book of Now.”
-There is a third book called “The Book of the Golden Falcon,” which can be found at the end of the novel before the Falconic Glossary and map of Ancient and Modern Kush.
-In “The Book of Then,” The Alchemists of Kush’s setting is in the Savage Lands and the Blacklands of Africa.
-“The Book of Now” takes place in Canada.
+The chapters in this novel switch back and forth from "The Book of Then" and "The Book of Now."
+There is a third book called "The Book of the Golden Falcon," which can be found at the end of the novel before the Falconic Glossary and map of Ancient and Modern Kush.
+In "The Book of Then," The Alchemists of Kushs setting is in the Savage Lands and the Blacklands of Africa.
+"The Book of Now" takes place in Canada.
 The Alchemists of Kush was published in July 2011.
 Each one of the three books contains 10 chapters.